 Heart-Shaped Chocolate Date Caramels

-Chocolate caramels are my guilty pleasure.
+Chocolate caramels are one of my guilty pleasures.
 That gooey, sweet-and-salty caramel paired with rich chocolate?
 Irresistible!
-But these Heart-Shaped Chocolate Date Caramels are anything but guilty—they’re made with just 5 wholesome ingredients for a healthier twist on classic caramels.
+But these caramels are anything but guilty.

-Let me tell you…these no-bake vegan chocolate caramels will blow your mind!
 Medjool dates provide that gooey texture and natural sweetness similar to real caramel.
+Like…look at that gooey center!

 Ingredients Needed

-Scroll down to the recipe card to get the full recipe with measurements.
+Scroll down to the recipe card to get the full recipe with measurements!

 - Almond Butter: The nuttiness from the almond butter adds the perfect flavor to the caramel.
 I use natural almond butter with almonds as the only ingredient.
 Feel free to swap for another nut or seed butter.
 Peanut butter or hazelnut butter would be delicious!

-- Vanilla Extract: For flavor depth.
+- Vanilla Extract: For flavor.

 - Salt: Just a pinch to bring out all the flavors.

-How To Make Heart-Shaped Chocolate Date Caramels
+How to Make Heart-Shaped Chocolate Date Caramels

 - Freeze: Transfer the mixture onto a sheet of parchment paper.
 Place another sheet on top and press down with your hands or a rolling pin to form an even square, about ½ inch thick.
 Freeze for at least 2 hours or until firm.

-- Cut Into Hearts: Use a small heart-shaped cookie cutter to cut out hearts, then place them on a parchment-lined baking sheet.
+- Cut into hearts: Use a small heart-shaped cookie cutter to cut out hearts, then place them on a parchment-lined baking sheet.

-- Melt The Chocolate: In a microwave-safe bowl, melt the chocolate in 30-second intervals, stirring until smooth.
+- Melt the chocolate: In a microwave-safe bowl, melt the chocolate in 30-second intervals, stirring until smooth.
 If needed, add 1 teaspoon of coconut oil to thin it out for easier dipping.

-Megan’s Top Tips
+Megan’s Tips

 Whether it’s Valentine’s Day or just a regular day that could use a little extra love, these chocolate caramels make the perfect treat.
 Sending you all so much love!